Do Seating Arrangements have an Impact on Student Learning?

 Influence of seating arrangements on learning

 Classroom arrangement, from a students’ point of view, symbolizes their personality.
-Often, the diligent, focused students occupy the front rows, in order not to miss out any vital information whereas the laid back, more casual students opt for the back benches to avoid being noticed by the educators.
+Often, the diligent, focused students occupy the front rows, in order not to miss out on any vital information whereas the laid back, more casual students opt for the back benches to avoid being noticed by the educators.

 Enhancing learning through seating arrangements